-Tools for seeking a job, such as a résumé, written application, including cover letters and application forms, career portfolio, interview portfolio and electronic portfolio.
+Tools for seeking a job, such as an individual pathway plan, resume, written application (including a cover letter and application form), career portfolio, interview portfolio.

-Work settings
+Work setting

 The circumstances or conditions that surround an individual and the location where a task is completed.
 It involves the physical geographical location as well as the immediate surroundings of the workplace, such as a construction site or office building.
 It typically involves other factors relating to the place of employment, such as the quality of the air, noise level, and additional perks and benefits of employment, such as free child care or unlimited coffee, or adequate parking.
 Also referred to as work environment.